 The pre-finished coils are transported to the deep deck manufacturing facility at Skien in Norway, by road and roll-on-roll-off ferry.
-The coils are transported by road to be perforated before the pre-finished steel is profiled and cut into suitable lengths on a dedicated process line.
+The prefinished steel is then profiled and cut into suitable lengths on a dedicated process line.
 An overview of the process from raw materials to production of the steel deep deck product, is shown in Figure 2.